vfshera/laraveldocs-vscode/assets/docs/md/10.x/http-client.md

 <a name="timeout"></a>
 ### Timeout

-The `timeout` method may be used to specify the maximum number of seconds to wait for a response:
+The `timeout` method may be used to specify the maximum number of seconds to wait for a response.
+By default, the HTTP client will timeout after 30 seconds:

     $response = Http::timeout(3)->get(/* ... */);